Jewelbots/wizard-of-jewliebots/README.md

 # Wizard of Jewliebots

-##Based on the RFDuino Blink Example
+##Application lives in the Prototype1 Folder